alteredco/blog/_posts/2018-06-06-Get-The-Most-From-Virtual-Study.md

 11. You add to your own personal learning environment and/or network by participating in a MOOC
 12. You will improve your lifelong learning skills, for participating in a MOOC forces you to think about your own learning and knowledge absorption

-There are definite challenges in this environment however.
+There are definite cons you have to be prepared for in this environment however.
 >Possible challenges of a MOOC:
 1. It feels chaotic as participants create their own content
 2. It demands digital literacy
 3. It demands time and effort from the participants
 4. It is organic, which means the course will take on its own trajectory (you have got to let go).
 5. As a participant you need to be able to self-regulate your learning and possibly give yourself a learning goal to achieve.

+### Oh the Udacity of it all

 My most recent virtual study experience has been in the Bertlesmann Udacity Data Science Scholarship course.
 TBC...